 Attempting to make all these changes at once can very quickly lead to overwhelm and burnout, but if you can replace items with phthalate-free alternatives when you need to replace them anyway, cleaning up your routine can be simple!

-Do you have more questions about how phthalates and other environmental toxins might be affecting your health and fertility?
+Do you have more questions about how phthalates and other environmental toxins might be affecting your health and fertility, or questions about available fertility treatments in general?
 Get in touch with us today!